cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 [JEP 280](https://openjdk.java.net/jeps/280) - Indify String Concatenation - ISC - brought the ability to implement String concatenation expressions using `invokedynamic` - indy for short.

-What this means is that when a compiler like javac is faced with an expression like `"foo" + bar` then instead of emitting some bytecode sequence that more directly implements the expression, it uses a indy to defer to the runtime to build up an implementation instead.
-This can have some interesting effects, since the runtime is free to create a concrete implementation that is better tailored for the particular environment.
+What this means is that when a compiler like javac is faced with an expression like `"foo" + bar` then instead of emitting some bytecode sequence that more directly implements the expression, it uses an indy to defer to the runtime to build up an implementation.
+This can have some interesting effects, since the runtime is free to create a concrete implementation that is better tailored for the particular environment - and also free to hook into some internal implementation details that statically compiled bytecode couldn't (without resorting to `Unsafe` and such).

 Mainly the focus has been on building up an implementation that works well with the current breed of JIT compilers.

 The `StringBuilder` chains emitted by javac historically turns out to occassionally be hard to optimize for most JITs, especially when things get more complex.
 There's been a lot of optimization work over the years to try and optimize String concatenation, so when an indy implementation managed to outperform those older forms by a rather significant factor (4-6x) there was much excitement.
 More work is now in progress to apply similar strategies to other parts of the runtime and libraries.
 For example [JEP 348](https://openjdk.java.net/jeps/348) should hopefully provide an indified version of `String.format` that is quite reminiscent of ISC.